godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 These are mostly generic operators such as addition, multiplication, comparison, etc.
 By default, these mostly accept any datatype (and will error in run-time if the types feeded do not match for the operator).
-Is is always recommended to set the right type for operators to catch errors faster and make the graph easier to read.
+It is always recommended to set the right type for operators to catch errors faster and make the graph easier to read.

 .. image:: /img/visual_script46.png